Biocentrism (ethics): Hinduism

 Hinduism contains many elements of biocentrism.
 In Hinduism, humans have no special authority over other creatures, and all living things have souls ('atman').
 Brahman (God) is the "efficient cause" and Prakrti (nature), is the "material cause" of the universe.
 However, Brahman and Prakrti are not considered truly divided: "They are one in [sic] the same, or perhaps better stated, they are the one in the many and the many in the one."

-However, while Hinduism does not give the same direct authority over nature that the Judeo-Christian God grants, they are subject to a "higher and more authoritative responsibility for creation".
+However, while Hinduism does not give the same direct authority over nature that the Judeo-Christian-Islamic god grants, they are subject to a "higher and more authoritative responsibility for creation".
 The most important aspect of this is the doctrine of Ahimsa (non-violence).
 The Yājñavalkya Smṛti warns, "the wicked person who kills animals which are protected has to live in hell fire for the days equal to the number of hairs on the body of that animal".
 The essential aspect of this doctrine is the belief that the Supreme Being incarnates into the forms of various species.
 The Hindu belief in Saṃsāra (the cycle of life, death and rebirth) encompasses reincarnation into non-human forms.
 It is believed that one lives 8,400,000 lifetimes before one becomes a human.
 Each species is in this process of samsara until one attains moksha (liberation).

 Another doctrinal source for the equal treatment of all life is found in the Rigveda.
 The Rigveda states that trees and plants possess divine healing properties.
-It is still popularly believed that every tree has a Vriksa-devata (a tree deity).Trees are ritually worshiped through prayer, offerings, and the sacred thread ceremony.
+It is still popularly believed that every tree has a Vriksa-devata (a tree deity).
+Trees are ritually worshiped through prayer, offerings, and the sacred thread ceremony.
 The Vriksa-devata worshiped as manifestations of the Divine.
 Tree planting is considered a religious duty.